CIS565-Fall-2014/Project3-Pathtracer/README_FRONT.md

 [Potential ideas for better optimization]

-I'd like to say that the Moore 100C computers are just slow, but it still seems likely that my implementation is not perfect.
-I can identify the following areas of redundancy:
+I'd like to say that the Moore 100C computers are just slow, but it still seems likely that my implementation is not that good - after all, I had to decrease the resolution a LOT (first to 400 x 400, then 350 x 350) to get the thing to run at a reasonable pace.

-*
+I can identify the following areas of redundancy in the code:

+* deleting/repackaging stuff to send to/from CUDA on each iteration - while this
+  was obviously important it making it very easy to implement motion blur, I still feel there may be a better way to handle the data at the front of cudaRaytraceCore() than just copying it fresh for each iteration.
+* stream compaction requires kernel calls.
+If the number of finished rays is very low, then perhaps it isn't worth it to cull just those rays.
+So, conditioning the call for stream compaction may result in better performance.

-Also, stream compaction overhead may not be worth it if, for example, we're shooting rays around in an enclosed box with lights all over the place.
+Also, stream compaction overhead may not be worth it if, for example, we're shooting rays around in an enclosed box with lights all over the place, as all the rays will terminate soon/take around the same number of bounces to terminate.